LarissaBizzi/angular-project/README.md

-# AngularToh
+# About the project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.
+This project was built following some of the informations from the Angular tutorial.

 ## Development server